yuburoll/ANSIC/README.md

 - 2x ansic PCB Boards (5 boards are 2$ on JLC w/o shipping cost)

-- 1x printed case sets, 6 parts total (Approx. 12$ if you buy printed one on JLC.
+- 1x printed case sets, 2 parts total (Approx. 6$ if you buy printed one on JLC.
 Use braced ones for 3d print)

+- 2x keyboard plates (Approx. 4~12$ which method you use: 3DP, FR4 fab, CNC, laser cut. etc...)

+- 2x back plates (Approx. 6~18$ which method you use: 3DP, FR4 fab, CNC, laser cut. etc..)

 - 42x diodes (Approx. 1$)